Kara Del Toro Goes Braless Underneath A Sizzling White Crop Top

 Kara followed up that picture with a different angle that further showed off her curves.
 In the second snap, she had a serious expression on her face rather than a smile, and she gazed out towards the road.
 She tucked her hands in her pockets and showed off her enviable physique to perfection.
 She paired the snaps with a simple caption, and her followers couldn’t get enough.

-The post racked up over 20,800 likes within just four hours, including a like from UFC ring girl Arianny Celeste.
+The post racked up more than 20,800 likes within just four hours, including a like from UFC ring girl Arianny Celeste.
 It also received 202 comments from her fans within the same time span.

 “Love this top,” one fan commented, followed by a heart eyes emoji.